tabletop-generator/ttg-server/docs/api_specification.md

-# TTG Server Specification
+# Tabletop Generator Server Specification

 ## 1. API Version

-This is the first version of the TTG API, and all URL endpoints discussed below begin with the current version: `/v1/*`.
+This is the first version of the Tabletop Generator API, and all URL endpoints discussed below begin with the current version: `/v1/*`.
 Defining such a version gives flexibility to change the API at a later date, while still supporting older versions in parallel.

 ## 2. Authentication